-On May 11, 2021, the U.S. Bureau of Ocean Energy Management, or BOEM, issued its Record of Decision, or ROD, approving Vineyard Wind 1, an 800 MW offshore wind project that is part of our joint venture Vineyard Wind, LLC.
+On May 11, 2021, the U.S. Bureau of Ocean Energy Management, or BOEM, issued its Record of Decision, or ROD, approving Vineyard Wind 1, an 806 MW offshore wind project that is a joint venture with CIP.

-Lawsuits were filed in July 2021, August 2021, September 2021 and January 2022 against BOEM, the U.S. Fish and Wildlife Service, NOAA Fisheries Directorate, U.S. Army Corps of Engineers and the U.S. Department of the Interior challenging the approval of the proposed Vineyard Wind 1 Project.
+Lawsuits were filed in July 2021, August 2021, September 2021 and January 2022 against the federal permitting agencies and related officials, including BOEM, the U.S. Fish and Wildlife Service, NOAA Fisheries Directorate, U.S. Army Corps of Engineers and the U.S. Department of the Interior challenging the approval of the proposed Vineyard Wind 1 Project.
+Vineyard Wind 1 has intervened in these lawsuits to support the federal defense and protect its rights.
 We cannot predict the outcome of these proceedings.